Deicture/PVZF-Translation-fr/README.md

 ### The English Almanac & The Fusion Chart
 ***
-!!! note The English Almanac
+> The English Almanac
 	The English Almanac can be found [here](https://trello.com/b/DcdT1kUp).
 Please be informed that it is continuously being updated and what you see in here may not be *as accurate* as what's in-game.
-!!! note The Fusion Chart
+> The Fusion Chart
 	The Fusion Chart(s) can be found [here](https://www.canva.com/design/DAGVq77eYus/1VwaTiS3klTXJtxNy3ECrQ/view).
 Same with the English Almanac, this is continuously being updated.

 ### Fusion Addons